Skip to main content

 Tools

 The free HHS Security Risk Assessment Tool is the most common starting point for small practices doing their first HIPAA risk analysis.
-Here is an honest look at what it does well and where it falls short.
+What it does well, where it falls short, and whether it produces a defensible analysis.

 5-minute read

-The HHS Security Risk Assessment (SRA) Tool is free, it comes from the government, and OCR recommends it as a starting point.
+The U.S. Department of Health and Human Services (HHS) Security Risk Assessment (SRA) Tool is free, it comes from the government, and the Office for Civil Rights (OCR) recommends it as a starting point.
 For small practices doing a HIPAA risk analysis for the first time, it is usually the first thing they find.

 What the SRA Tool is